andreapop-catalisan/andreapopcatalisan.github.io/_pages/about.md

----
 layout: about
-title: ABOUT
+title: about
 permalink: /
-subtitle: <a href='#'>PSE</a>.
+subtitle: <a href='#'>Affiliations</a>.
+Address.
+Contacts.
+Motto.
+Etc.

 profile:
   align: right
-  image: c28d635b-1f32-405b-8dbc-546a5d306c59 2.jpg
+  image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>48 Bd Jourdan </p>
-    <p>75014 Paris, France </p>

-#ponemos hastag si no queremos que aparezca esa info
-# <p>48 Bd Jourdan </p>
+    <p>555 your office number</p>
+    <p>123 your address street</p>
+    <p>Your City, State 12345</p>

-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: false # includes a list of news items
+  enabled: true # includes a list of news items
-  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: false
+  enabled: true
-  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---